dojo/docs/dojox/widget/AutoRotator.rst

 Introduction
 ============

-Adds automatic rotating to the `dojox.widget.Rotator <dojox/widget/Rotator>`_.
+Adds automatic rotating to the :ref:`dojox.widget.Rotator <dojox/widget/Rotator>`.
 The AutoRotator has parameters that control how user input can affect the rotator including a suspend when hovering over the rotator and pausing when the user manually advances to another pane.

 =====